Lyalpha/ifuanal/docs/tutorial.rst

 * Emission lines to fit are defined in the file `data/emissionlines.json`.
-  Additional lines can be fit for by copying this file and manually adding new entries, and giving the filepath of this new file via the ``el_json`` argument.
-Existing lines should not be altered.
+  Additional lines can be fit for by copying this file and manually adding new entries, and giving the filepath of this new file via the ``el_json`` argument. **The entries for `Halpha` and `[NII]` are required and should not be removed or altered**.
 No sanity checking of the lines is done, so make sure they are sensible for the data being analysed (i.e. within the wavelength window of the cube).

 ..
 NOTE::